madmachineio/docs/docs/overview/introduction.md

 ## More info

-- [Discord](http://madmachine.io/discord) – discuss and share your opinions
+- [Discord](http://madmachine.io/discord) – discuss and share your opinions.

-- [Github](https://github.com/madmachineio) – find SwiftIO source code
+- [Github](https://github.com/madmachineio) – find SwiftIO source code.

-- [Youtube](https://www.youtube.com/c/MadMachineio) – learn with us step-by-step
+- [Youtube](https://www.youtube.com/c/MadMachineio) – learn with us step-by-step.

-- [Twitter](https://twitter.com/madmachineio) – know who we are
+- [Twitter](https://twitter.com/madmachineio) – know who we are.

 Our SwiftIO board family is stable enough for most of your projects.
 We believe you will love it once you start.
-It is a special gift for makers, programming lovers, electronic hobbyists, or all those curious about new tech.
 It's super easy to learn.
 And as you go further, you will see the charm of the Swift language.

 Hope all of you will enjoy it.